 A. Local human care programs that receive United Way funding go through a rigorous review and evaluation by Valley of the Sun United Way staff.
 This is a competitive process, and programs are selected based on their performance against specific measures that demonstrate impact for individuals and families experiencing poverty.
 This helps ensure donors’ dollars are invested in human care programs that are proven to obtain results and improve lives.

 A. Donors are given options for investing in our community.
-These choices include donating directly to Valley of the Sun United Way, the most proactive way to break the cycle of poverty.
+These choices include donating directly to Valley of the Sun United Way, the most proactive way to ACTIVATE: Change.
 Donors may also choose to invest in one or more of our focuses to achieve that goal - ensure kids succeed in school, end hunger, end homelessness, or increase the financial stability of families.
 United Way also honors a donor’s choice to designate to a specific non-profit agency as long as it meets required criteria.

 A. We encourage a contribution to Valley of the Sun United Way because it is the best way to support a diverse range of human care programs to serve our community’s most pressing needs.
 United Way develops and invests in best practices to maximize every dollar.
-You may still restrict your contribution to any 501(c)(3) health and human service organization as long as the organization meets set criteria.
-To verify if an agency meets United Way’s criteria, please call the agency certification line at 602.631.4813.end_of_the_skype_highlighting All calls will be returned within 48 hours.
+To verify if an agency meets United Way’s criteria, please call the agency certification line at 602.631.4813.
+All calls will be returned within 48 hours.

-A. Yes, donations to Valley of the Sun United Way’s Arizona Charitable Tax Credit fund, qualify for the Arizona state tax “Credit for Contributions to Qualifying Charitable Organizations”.
+A. Yes, donations to Valley of the Sun United Way’s Arizona Charitable Tax Credit, qualify for the Arizona state tax “Credit for Contributions to Qualifying Charitable Organizations”.
 Valley of the Sun United Way is an Umbrella organization for the Arizona Charitable Tax Credit.
-Gifts made to the “Arizona Charitable Tax Credit fund” can qualify for the credit, and can be reported using fund code 20726.
+Gifts made to the “Arizona Charitable Tax Credit” can qualify for the credit, and can be reported using code 20726.

-Your contribution to the Charitable Tax Credit fund is leveraged to address the multiple causes of poverty in the Valley.
-By donating a portion of your United Way contribution to the charitable tax credit fund, you help people increase their self-sufficiency and you could receive a dollar-for-dollar state tax credit this tax year.
+Your contribution to the Arizona Charitable Tax Credit is leveraged to address the multiple causes of poverty in the Valley.
+By donating a portion of your United Way contribution to the charitable tax credit, you help people increase their self- sufficiency and you could receive a dollar-for-dollar state tax credit this tax year.
 Donate up to $400* for individuals and up to $800* for those filing jointly.
 You don’t have to itemize deductions to claim a credit for contributions to a Qualifying Charitable Organization.

 * Valley of the Sun United Way is not a tax advisor.
 As with any financial recommendation, contact a qualified tax professional for advice on your specific tax situation.